oracle/tribuo/docs/Roadmap.md

 ## New ML algorithms or parameters

-- ~~Add K-Means++ initialisation for K-Means.~~ Integrated in Tribuo 4.1.
+- ~~Add K-Means++ initialisation for K-Means.~~
+    - Integrated in Tribuo 4.1.
-- ~~Add extra parameters to the tree trainers to allow for an ExtraTrees style ensemble, and to specify a minimum purity decrease requirement.~~ Integrated in Tribuo 4.1.
+- ~~Add extra parameters to the tree trainers to allow for an ExtraTrees style ensemble, and to specify a minimum purity decrease requirement.~~
+    - Integrated in Tribuo 4.1.
 - Gaussian Processes.
 - Vowpal Wabbit interface.
 - Feature selection.
 We already have several feature selection algorithms implemented in a Tribuo compatible interface, but the codebase isn't quite ready for release.
 - Support word embedding features.
-- ~~Support contextualised word embeddings (through the ONNX or TensorFlow interfaces).~~ ONNX support for BERT embeddings is integrated in Tribuo 4.1.
+- ~~Support contextualised word embeddings (through the ONNX or TensorFlow interfaces).~~
+    - ONNX support for BERT embeddings is integrated in Tribuo 4.1.
-- More complex Multi-Label prediction algorithms.
+- ~~More complex Multi-Label prediction algorithms.~~
     - A Multi-Label linear SGD is integrated in Tribuo 4.1.
+    - Multi-label factorization machines are integrated in Tribuo 4.2.
-    - Classifier chains and classifier chain ensembles are planned for Tribuo 4.2.
+    - Classifier chains and classifier chain ensembles are integrated in Tribuo 4.2.
 - More anomaly detection algorithms.
     - LibLinear based anomaly detection is integrated in Tribuo 4.1.
 - More clustering algorithms.
-- Factorization machines for classification.
+- ~~Factorization machines for classification and regression.~~
+    - Integrated in Tribuo 4.2.

 ## Performance